espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 Currently these checks are performed for the following binaries:

 * Bootloader binary must fit in space before partition table (see :ref:`bootloader-size`).
 * App binary should fit in at least one partition of type "app".
-If the app binary doesn't fit in any app partition, the build will fail.
+If the app binary does not fit in any app partition, the build will fail.
 If it only fits in some of the app partitions, a warning is printed about this.

 .. note::